CBD and the difference between psychotropic and psychoactive

 A lot of the negative conceptions that surround cannabis come from another cannabinoid, THC.
 All Vitality CBD products guarantee 0% THC.
 This is the compound that gets cannabis users high, and is responsible for inducing the negative side effects such as paranoia and other mental health issues.
 It’s also the compound we’ll use to discuss the difference between psychotropic and psychoactive.

-When we discuss taking CBD, we often can’t discuss any of the direct effects it has on the body due to the regulations surrounding it in the UK.
-However, we can discuss the ways it works from a strictly scientific point of view, and comment on its safety.
+When we discuss taking CBD, we can’t discuss any of the direct effects it has on the body due to the regulations surrounding it in the UK.
+However, we can discuss the ways it works from a strictly scientific point of view, and comment on its safe use.
 A large part of that comes down to the cannabinoids our body produces, known as endocannabinoids.

 Cannabidiol and endocannabinoids

 When we introduce CBD into our body, it integrates seamlessly with our biology because there’s already a chemical directly similar to it.
-Known as 2-AG, this endocannabinoid is part of the reasons taking CBD is demonstrably safe.
-Think of it as a natural supporter of the body’s existing make-up.
+Known as 2-AG, this endocannabinoid is part of the reasons taking CBD can be introduced to our bodies so easily.

 It’s important to remember this because CBD is technically psychoactive, even though it doesn’t get you high.
 However, just because a compound is psychoactive it doesn’t mean it’s intoxicating.
 In fact, it’s likely you’ve ingested something psychoactive today without even realising it.